Picturesque Peki’in

 -

-Go first to the Visitor Center which is on the lower level of Margolit‘s home (she lives upstairs).
+Go first to the visitor center, which is on the lower level of Margolit‘s home (she lives upstairs).
 There is an admission charge for a guided tour.
-You will be taken first to the synagogue.
-Note the two engraved stones within the wall.
-According to tradition they were brought from Jerusalem when Jewish settlers came here after its destruction.
-A 14-minute movie about the Peki’in Jewish community can be viewed in English in the Visitor Center.
+A 14-minute movie about the Peki’in Jewish community can be viewed in English.
 Also, two short movies with English subtitles with stories about important aspects of the Jewish community.
 There is also a collection of farm implements from the beginning of 20th century.

 -